-4.2 Displacement/employment ratio by age
+4.2 Displacement / employment ratio by age

 The displacement/employment ratio broken down by age will be unbiased by demographic changes which effect numerator and denominator alike.
-Contingent unemployment is excluded from this analysis the results of which are shown in Figure 10:
+Contingent unemployment is excluded from this analysis because, by its very definition, it cannot be adequately linked to previous employment in a certain establishment.
+The results of this analysis are presented in Figure 6: